Table of Contents

 Description of the findings

-The preparation of the dermatological finding should also always assess the overall clinical picture.
-A step by step approach can be helpful.
+The dermatologic findings should also always be used to assess the overall clinical picture.
+A step-by-step approach can be helpful.

-First, start with the description of the localization (area of the body) as well as the number of efflorescences (solitary, several or numerous herds).
-Based on this description it can be judged, whether it is a localized or a generalized phenomenon.
+First, start with the description of the location (area of the body) as well as the number of efflorescences (solitary, several, or numerous herds).
+Based on this description, it can be determined whether it is a localized or a generalized phenomenon.

 In general, an efflorescence that is located more deeply has a sharper limitation.
-The color of inflammatory efflorescences can reveal its localization: In the upper dermis, the efflorescences are mostly sharply limited and bright red, in deeper layers the limitation is blurred and the color purple.
-With a spatula, made of glass, the reaction to pressure can be tested: Is the efflorescence movable?
+The color of inflammatory efflorescences can reveal its localization: In the upper dermis, the efflorescences are mostly sharp, limited, and bright red, whereas in the deeper layers, the limitation is blurred and the color is purple.
+The reaction to pressure can be tested with a glass spatula: Is the efflorescence movable?
 Does the color change under pressure?

-The description of attendant symptoms like signs of inflammation (erythema, overheating), pain, pruritus (itching), exudation and burning completes the skin findings.
+The description of attendant symptoms such as signs of inflammation (erythema, overheating), pain, pruritus (itching), exudation, and burning completes the skin findings.

-The anamnesis is used to clarify the development of the disease and is supposed to lead to a diagnosis, supported by previous findings and other data.
-The anamnesis is also the first important contact to the patients before they undress in order to be examined.
-It is important to proceed gently and to turn from open, general questions to more “intimate” topics.
+Anamnesis is used to elucidate disease pathogenesis to provide a diagnosis, supported by previous findings and other relevant data.
+Anamnesis is the first important contact with patients before they undress for examination.
+It is important to proceed gently and to turn from open, general questions to more ‘intimate’ topics.
 Ask in a specific, unaggressive way.
 When in doubt, the relationship of trust between doctor and patient should not be compromised for the sake of a single question.